Confronting My AbuserOct 7th, 2012 | By Christina Enevoldsen | Category: All Posts, Christina's Blog

 I told him, “I love my kids so much and there are things I’ve done in the past I’ve done to wound them.
 I’m willing to hear their anger and pain and to validate their feelings and their experiences.
 I don’t try to gloss over it by saying, ‘I know but I’ll always love you.’
 I sit with them in their pain.
 I don’t try to protect myself from it.
 That’s how I define love.
 That ‘s what I wanted from you and Mom.
 I wanted to talk honestly about things and not just cover it up with, ‘I love you’.
 If you really want to communicate love to me, say that you’re ready to talk about my pain.”

 He replied, “Uh huh, I guess from the standpoint of my approving of the way you presented this, that’s really difficult for me.
-Because I never once said the things you said I was doing.
+Because I never once did the things you said I was doing.
 Your mom and I have wondered why you would put us in this position to say I’ve done these terrible things and I would never do those things.
 I can honestly tell you that I would never do those things because you’re my daughter and I love you.”

 I was prepared for his denial.
 I asked, “Are you saying I’m making up the sexual abuse or that I imagined it?
 That’s one of the worst things you could say to me.
 That’s not love.